ztaal/Music-Quiz_CPP/README.md

 ## About

-This repository contains the code for the Inrotech Big-9 and Inrotech Crawler Welding Robots and more.
+This repository contains the code for the music quiz game.
+The game is a Jepardy like game where the object is to guess as many songs as possible as fast as possible.
+The game can be played with both firends and family.

 ## Installation